floodyberry/supercop/crypto_hash/simd256/ref/README.txt

 - a slow reference implementation.
 - an optimized implementation.
 - a vectorized implementation for 128-bit vectors (SIMD-256 only).
+- a vectorized implementation for ARM with IwMMXt

 The reference and optimized versions are written in ANSI C, and supports all functions of the SIMD family.
 Note that the so-called "optimized"